Lubaina Himid

 Lubaina Himid (born 1954) is a British artist and curator.
-She is a professor of contemporary art at the University of Central Lancashire.
-Her art focuses on themes of cultural history and reclaiming identities.
+She is Professor of Contemporary Art at the University of Central Lancashire.
+Her art concentrates on themes of cultural history and the reclamation of identities.

-Himid was one of the first artists involved in the UK's Black Art movement in the 1980s and continues to create activist art which is shown in galleries in Britain, as well as worldwide.
-Himid was appointed MBE in June 2010 "for services to Black Women's Art", won the Turner Prize in 2017 and was promoted to CBE in the 2018 Queen's Birthday Honours "for services to Art."
+Himid was among the first artists to take part in the Black Art movement in the United Kingdom during the 1980s, and she continues to produce activist art that is exhibited in galleries both in Britain and internationally.
+She was appointed MBE in June 2010 "for services to Black Women's Art", won the Turner Prize in 2017, and was advanced to CBE in the 2018 Queen's Birthday Honours "for services to Art".

+In 2025, Himid was chosen by the British Council to represent the United Kingdom at the 2026 Venice Biennale.

 Early life and education

 Himid was born in Zanzibar Sultanate (then a British protectorate, now part of Tanzania) in 1954 and moved to Britain with her mother, a textile designer, following the death of her father when she was just four months old.
-She attended the Wimbledon College of Art, where she studied Theatre Design, obtaining her B.A. in 1976.
+She attended Wimbledon College of Arts, where she studied Theatre Design, obtaining her B.A. in 1976.
 She received her master's degree in Cultural History from the Royal College of Art in London in 1984.

 Curatorial work

+In the early 80s, Himid organized three exhibitions in London of work by young Black and Asian women artists: Black Woman Time Now(1983) at the Battersea Arts Centre, Five Black Women (1983) at the Africa Centre, and The Thin Black Line (1985) at the Institute of Contemporary Arts.
+Together the exhibitions challenged the collective invisibility of these women in the British art world, engaging with contemporary social, cultural, political and aesthetic issues.

-Himid has organized several exhibitions of work by black women artists, including Black Woman Time Now at the Battersea Arts Centre in London (1983) and Five Black Women, an exhibition in 1983 at the Africa Centre, London.
-Among other exhibitions she has curated are: Into the Open (1984), The Thin Black Line (Institute of Contemporary Arts, 1985), Unrecorded Truths (1986), Out There Fighting (1987), New Robes for MaShulan (1987), and State of the Art: Ideas and Images in the 1980s (1987).
+Other exhibitions Himid has curated include: Into the Open (1984), Unrecorded Truths (1986), Out There Fighting (1987), New Robes for MaShulan (1987), and State of the Art: Ideas and Images in the 1980s (1987).
 Into the Open, presented at Mappin Art Gallery in Sheffield, was widely regarded as the first major exhibit of the new generation of black British artists.
 Naming the Money (2004), presents an exuberant crowd of 100 enslaved people, portraying their roles they played in the princely courts of Europe: These roles span from dog-trainers, toy makers and mapmakers to dancing masters, musicians and painters.
 They were bought as the "property" of wealthy Europeans at a time when Africans were regarded as units of currency and black servants were status symbols.
 Encountering these victims of 18th-century human trafficking, the visitor learns their original identities, as well as those imposed on them.